-- Use a USB-3.0 port; - Use a computer with high performances (refer to PC Requirements section 0); - Use Windows 10; - Follow the PC operating state for optimal conditions (refer to section 0) - Do not use Filters (refer to 3.5.1); - Do not use Image Averaging (refer to 4.2.3); - For a large beam, use Pixel Addressing (refer to 4.2.5); - For a small beam, use an Active Area as small as possible (3 times the beam diameter, refer to 4.2.4); - Make sure you have a short and a manual exposure time; - Do not stream multiple Beamage units simultaneously. - Close any other software on your computer. - Make a background subtraction; - Use 1/e2 beam diameter definition with 0 degree orientation; - Deactivate 2D High Resolution (Advanced tab); - Have a minimum of 30% of hard drive space available; - Unplug any other peripherical device on your computer - Disable any power saving settings on your computer
+- Use a USB-3.0 port; - Use a computer with high performance (refer to PC Requirements); - Use Windows 10 or 11; - Do not use Filters (refer to 3.5.1); - Do not use Image Averaging (refer to 4.2.3); - For a large beam, use Pixel Addressing (refer to 4.2.5); - For a small beam, use an Active Area as small as possible (3 times the beam diameter, refer to 4.2.4); - Make sure you have a short and a manual exposure time; - Do not stream multiple Beamage units simultaneously. - Close any other software on your computer. - Make a background subtraction; - Use 1/e2 beam diameter definition with 0 degree orientation; - Deactivate 2D High Resolution (Advanced tab); - Have a minimum of 30% of hard drive space available; - Unplug any other peripherical device on your computer - Disable any power saving settings on your computer